solana-foundation/developer-content/content/guides/getstarted/hello-world-in-your-browser.md

 title: "Intro to Solana development (using only your browser)"
 seoTitle: "Introduction to Solana development"
 description:
-  "Solana developer quickstart guide to learn how to setup, build, and deploy your first Solana program using only your browser with Solana Playground."
+  "Solana developer quickstart guide to learn how to set up, build, and deploy your first Solana program using only your browser with Solana Playground."
 tags:
   - quickstart